nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 5.17 Editing the data file

-Data is saved as an encoded JSON file to the following location `[JAR file location]/data/budgetbaby.json`.
-You are
+Data is saved as a JSON file at the following location `[JAR file location]/data/budgetbaby.json`.
+Advanced users are welcome to make changes to the data directly by making edits to the data file.
-<strong>NOT RECOMMENDED</strong> to edit the file in any way.

 **:exclamation: Caution:**
 If your changes to the data file invalidates its format, BudgetBaby will discard all your data and start with an